-Below are the key dates and timelines for the August 25, 2015 Consolidated Mail Ballot Election.
+Below are the key dates and timelines for the 2015 Consolidated Election to be held on November 3, 2015.

-May 4 - May 29, 2015 Candidate Filing Period Candidates may request and file candidate filing documents in order to run for office.
-May 29, 2015 Last Day to File Nomination Papers/ Withdraw Nomination Papers Nomination papers and candidate statements must be filed no later than this date during normal business hours as posted.
-Candidates may withdraw their nomination until the close of the nomination period May 30 - June 3, 2015 Candidate Filing Extension Period If an incumbent fails to file candidate filing documents by May 29, there will be a 5-calendar-day extension during which any candidate, other than the incumbent, may file.
-May 30 - June 8, 2015 Public Examination Period Candidate statements are available for public examination at the Elections Office.
+Dates Important Information July 13 - August 7 Candidate Filing Period In order to run for office, candidates may request and return candidate filing documents during regular business hours at the Elections Office or at individual district offices.
+Contact the district for further information.
+August 8 -August 12 Candidate Filing Extension Period If an incumbent fails to file candidate filing documents by August 7, there will be a 5-calendar day extension during which any candidate, other than the incumbent, may file.
+August 8 - August 17 Public Examination Period Candidate statements are available for public examination at the Elections Office.
 During this period, any citizen may seek a writ of mandate or an injunction requiring the material in the statements to be amended or deleted.
-June 4, 2015 Random Alphabet Drawing The Secretary of State will conduct a drawing of letters of the alphabet to determine the order in which candidates' names will appear on the ballot.
-June 29 - August 11, 2015 Write-in Candidate Filing Period Write-in candidates may request and file candidate filing documents to become a qualified write-in candidate.
-July 16, 2015 FPPC 1 st Pre-election (combined with Semi-Annual) Statement Due Candidates must file the first pre-election campaign disclosure statement.
-August 13, 2015 FPPC 2 nd Pre-election Statement Due Candidates must file the second pre-election campaign disclosure sta July 27 - August 24, 2015 Early Voting Period Early votes may be cast at the San Bernardino County Elections Office during regular business hours.
-For a more information, visit www.sbcountyelections.com .
-August 10, 2015 Voter Registration Deadline Deadline to register to be eligible to vote in the August 25, 2015 Consolidated Mail Ballot Election.
-August 25, 2015 Election Day Vote counting at the Elections Office is open for public and candidate viewing.
-At 8:05 p.m. and every two hours on the hour thereafter, Unofficial Results will be released.
-Results may also be viewed at www.sbcountyelections.com .
-September 24, 2015 Official Canvass Deadline Deadline for the San Bernardino County Elections Office to certify election results.
+August 13 Random Alphabet Drawing The Secretary of State shall conduct a drawing of letters of the alphabet determine the order in which candidates' names will appear on the ballo September 7 - October 20 Write-in Candidate Filing Period Candidates may request and return write-in candidate filing documents during regular business hours at the Elections Office.
+September 24 FPPC 1 st Pre-Election Statement Due Deadline to submit first pre-election campaign disclosure statement covering the period of July 1, 2015 - September 19, 2015.
+October 5 - November 2 Early Voting Period Early votes may be cast at the Elections Office during regular business hours.
+For a list of locations, visit www.sbcountyelections.com .
+October 19 Voter Registration Deadline Deadline to register to be eligible to vote in the November 3, 2015 Consolidated Election.
+October 22 FPPC 2 nd Pre-Election Statement Due Deadline to submit second pre-election campaign disclosure statement covering the period of September 20, 2015 - October 17, 2015 is due.